Saturday, February 7, 2015

 Picture

-At it's best perhaps it did evolve into something helpful for society in reminding us of the birth of our Saviour and a time of bringing families together.
+At its best perhaps it did evolve into something helpful for society in reminding us of the birth of our Savior and a time of bringing families together.
 But the more you learn of scripture the more difficult it becomes to find Christ in Christmas.
-Could one imagine the Apostle Paul asking, "was Santa Clause crucified you?"
+Could one imagine the Apostle Paul asking, “was Santa Claus crucified for you?”
 When Jesus found those making profit in religion, taking advantage of religious devotions, He fashioned a whip and overturned their tables and drove them out.
 Is He as displeased with those today who take the Christmas Holiday and profit from our religious devotions associated with His birth?

-Christmas has been a part of my life from my earliest memories, but I have noticed the more devoted to Christ and Scripture I became over the years, the more of a struggle it became to try and point this festival to the Saviour.
+Christmas has been a part of my life from my earliest memories.
+However, I have noticed the more devoted to Christ and Scripture I became over the years, the more of a struggle it became to try to point this festival to the Savior.

 Rev. Robert Hallam in a sermon preached December 1844 defends the observance of Christmas stating:

-One might say, "I always keep Christ in Christmas" yet in the celebrations they are caught up in the gift buying, party going, and dinner givings just as the world does.
-In most of our Christmas celebrations, it is all about us, very little devotion, prayer, and worship of the Saviour occurs.
-A mist all these activities a word is cast out about the Saviour, a nativity scene is put up, and a reason for the season sign is displayed, and the casting in of those few reminders are deemed sufficient for us to say, it's all about the birth of a Saviour as we join with the world in their joys of Christmas.
+One might say, “always keep Christ in Christmas” yet in the celebrations they are caught up in the gift buying, party going, and dinner givings just as the world does.
+In most of our Christmas celebrations, it is all about us, very little devotion, prayer, and worship of the Savior occurs.
+A mist all these activities a word is cast out about the Savior, a nativity scene is put up, and a reason for the season sign is displayed.
+The casting in of those few reminders are deemed sufficient for us to say, it's all about the birth of a Savior as we join with the world in their joys of Christmas.

 May the Grace of God be toward each of you,